Gary Harkins: Dundee (first spell)

 Ahead of the 2010–11 season, Harkins was named as the new captain of Dundee by manager Gordon Chisholm after he captained a number of friendly matches in the Dens’ pre–season.
 Following the appointment, Harkins said he would try his best to become a captain.
 In the opening game of the season, Harkins scored his first of the season, in a 1–0 win against Queen of the South.
 A month later, on 11 September 2010, he scored his second goal of the season, in a 3–1 loss against Dunfermline Athletic.
 However, the season was overshadowed by Dundee entering administration and was penalised 25 points by the Scottish Football League the following month.
 Harkins, who said the Dens entering administration was the darkest day of his career, expressed optimism that Dundee would avoid relegation.
 He led the Dens to go on a twenty–three match undefeated streak that saw Dundee out of the relegation zone.
 On 2 January 2011, Harkins scored his third goal of the season, in a 2–0 win against Ross County.
 On 12 February 2011, he scored the equalising goal in the final 10 minutes of the game, as Dundee eventually beat 2–1 against Raith Rovers.
 On 16 April 2011, he scored his fifth goal of the season, in a 3–1 win against Greenock Morton.
-At the end of the 2010–11 season, Harkins played in every matches for the Dens, as he made forty–one appearances and scoring five times in all competitions.
+At the end of the 2010–11 season, Harkins played in every match for the Dens, as he made forty–one appearances and scoring five times in all competitions.
 For his performance, Harkins was named PFA first division team of the year.
 He was also nominated for SFL Player of the Year in the First Division.